BALAVIDULA/RL_Value_Iteration_Algorithm_Frozen_Lake/README.md

 # RL_Value_Iteration_Algorithm_Frozen_Lake
 Solving frozen lake problem using Value Iteration Algorithm

-a) Implementin value iteration algorithm on frozen lake problem and display the optimal policy
+a) Implementing value iteration algorithm on frozen lake problem and display the optimal policy

 b) Applying the above policy on the frozen lake problem to solve it.
 Write the observations

 Refer the below material for the value iteration portion